FarronF/limerick-council-meetings/meetings/2021/12/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 b. an annual monitoring programme under the Urban Waste Water Treatment Regulations

-and the Wastewater Discharge (Authorisation) Regulations in accordance with Discharge--- 6
+and the Wastewater Discharge (Authorisation) Regulations in accordance with Discharge
+---
+6

 License conditions for the Castletroy Waste Water Treatment Plant with results published